DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ### Inference

-Note that we didn’t have to specify `Type` in this sample.
+Note that we didn't have to specify `Type` in this sample.
 The type was inferred - chosen automatically - by TypeScript.

 We can use multiple type parameters as well.
 For example, a standalone version of `map` would look like this: